abba-platforms/SACE/SACE_CONTRACT_FLOW.md

 5. **Upgradeable Logic**
    - UUPS proxy enables future upgrades without changing proxy addresses.
    - `_authorizeUpgrade` ensures only owner can upgrade logic contract.

+6. **Transparency & Auditability**
+   - All Price Updater events are on-chain and visible.
+   - Oracle Registry logs all updates from Price Updater.
+   - Tier 1 Chainlink feeds and Tier 2 hybrid feeds are verifiable by auditors and traders.

 ---